 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education:

-- Families can request to loan or borrow a school device e.g. Chromebook.
+- Families can request to loan or borrow a school device e.g. Chromebook, Android Tablet.
 For more information please see Mr Brown.

 - School has access to 30GB SIM cards that can be given to families on request.
 These can be used to tether an electronic device by using a mobile phone or a mobile router.

 - Families can request ‘Home Learning Pack’s.
 Each week’s home learning is printed into the home learning workbook to be completed at home.
-These are collected weekly to be marked by the class teacher.
-New home learning packs will be issued on collection.
+These are returned weekly to be marked by the class teacher.
+New home learning packs will be issued weekly to be collected.

 How will my child be taught remotely?